 - In remote configuration mode, change the agent configuration using the AM admin UI. - 10.
 Secure communication between AM and the agent with appropriate keys.
 For information, refer to Configure AM servers to communicate with Java Agents. - 11.
 Start the web applications where the agent is installed. - 12.
 Check that the agent is performing as expected: - 1.
-Check the correct version of the agent is running: - Set the log level to trace , as described in Logging. - In /path/to/java_agents/agent_type/Agent_n/logs/debug, search for lines containing the string X-ForgeRock-Edge-Metadata.
+Check the correct version of the agent is running: - Set the log level to trace, as described in Manage logs. - In /path/to/java\agents/agent\type/Agent\n/logs/debug, search for lines containing the string X-ForgeRock-Edge-Metadata.
 The version number is given in the header.